ganesh87967/smart-railway-surveillance/README.md

 ## 🎯 Problem Statement

-Traditional person identification systems often rely on manually crafted visual features.
+Traditional person identification systems often rely on manually crafted visual features, which can become challenging under real-world surveillance conditions.

-These approaches can struggle with:
+The system considers variations such as:

 - Different lighting conditions
 - Changes in pose